bullet-db/bullet-db.github.io/docs/ws/api.md

 Note that the new names you specify in the fields map for aggregations do not apply.
 You must use the attributes here to give your resulting output count column a name.

-See the [examples section](#examples) for a detailed description of how to perform these aggregations.

 ### Results

 Bullet results are JSON objects with two fields: